gumaerc-testorg/mas.965-fall-2008/content/pages/projects/nextmap4.md

 Next we're looking to solve outgoing message problems and to allow users to enter relative movements, i.e. "move 500 meters north".
 We're also thinking of adding placemarks, like "mark as office", so users can later send "locate office" and will be updated to that personal placemark.

-Geocoding of the textual address is done via GeoKit ([https://github.com/glebm/geokit-gem](https://github.com/glebm/geokit-gem)), a Ruby on Rails geocoding plugin.
+Geocoding of the textual address is done via GeoKit ({{% resource_link "e51cab3f-8636-49f5-92a2-d9ea384c38ba" "https://github.com/glebm/geokit-gem" %}}), a Ruby on Rails geocoding plugin.
 The prototype itself is made in Ruby on Rails and uses the Google Maps API.

 {{% resource_link "4a2d649b-f7aa-7691-6f23-275d621a0437" "« back to NextMap Disaster Management" %}}